Final Deadline for Summer 2022 Admission: May 23, 2022

-The University of Texas at Austin enthusiastically announces a first-of-its-kind Master of Arts in Design focused on Design in Health born from the radical collaboration between the College of Fine Art’s School of Design and Creative Technologies and Dell Medical School’s Design Institute for Health.
+The University of Texas at Austin enthusiastically announces a first-of-its-kind Master of Arts in Design focused on Health born from the radical collaboration between the College of Fine Art’s School of Design and Creative Technologies and Dell Medical School’s Design Institute for Health.

 As the first medical school in decades to be built from the ground up at a top-tier research university, Dell Medical School at The University of Texas at Austin has the opportunity to rethink everything as part of its goal to revolutionize the way people get and stay healthy.
 The Design Institute for Health, Dell Med’s embedded team of health design specialists, is using design to provoke every aspect of health systems to work better for people.
 As the newest school in the College of Fine Arts, the School of Design and Creative Technologies offers a novel program that blends design, digital arts, and entertainment technology to prepare creative professionals for the modern world.

-The new M.A. in Design focused on Design in Health brings together expert designers and health design specialists to teach courageous health care leaders and professionals the latest design methods underpinning revolutionary solutions for health’s most wicked problems.
-Never before has human-centered design been so essential in reshaping every part of a health system from value-based care clinics focused on preventing and treating illness, to new services, products and partnerships that address critically important factors of health enabling all people to live well, to measuring impact and cultivating the ethos of adaptive, responsive organizations leading health.
+The new M.A. in Design focused on Health brings together expert designers and health design specialists to teach courageous health care leaders and professionals the latest design methods underpinning revolutionary solutions for health’s most wicked problems.
+Never before has human-centered design been so essential in reshaping every part of a health system, from value-based care clinics focused on preventing and treating illness to new services, products and partnerships that address critically important factors of health and wellness, to measuring impact while cultivating the ethos of adaptive, responsive health organizations.